MotiasNotMe/ParentalControl/README.md

 # ParentalControl
-Powershell script for user time limits written by DeepseekAI
+Powershell script for user time limits v0.15
+<ins>written by DeepseekAI</ins>.

 ## Functions of restriction
 - Of a specific user
 - Of operating mode (supporting 12\24h)